gokulkrishh/generator-html-boilerplate/README.md

 html-boilerplate
 =================

-A simple html generator to create a site with help of gulp.js
+A simple HTML5 Boiletplate generator to create a site with help of gulp.js.
+If you don't know what is gulp.js and how it works go here: [Automation using grunt and gulp](http://gokulkrishh.github.io/2014/10/27/Task-Automation-using-grunt-and-gulp/)

 ## Get Started, Install Dependency Packages through terminal: